 The skinny on sodium laureth sulfate and sodium lauryl sulfate

 Two ingredients that have been getting a lot of attention are sodium laureth sulfate (SLES) and sodium lauryl sulfate (SLS).
 Unfortunately, some recent news articles have drawn the puzzling conclusion that natural products containing SLES or SLS are no different from harsh alternatives that also contain the ingredients.
 Inferring that two products are the same because they share an ingredient or two is pretty misleading.
-It’s the other ingredients that make the real difference, and you can rest assured that products on Whole Foods Market’s shelves do not contain any ingredients unacceptable to the orange tier of Eco-Scale.
+It’s the other ingredients that make the real difference, and you can rest assured that products on Whole Foods Market’s shelves do not contain any ingredients unacceptable to the orange tier of Eco-Scale opens in a new tab.
 And if you’d like to avoid SLES or SLS all together, that’s easy: opt for one of our green-rated products.

 What Eco-Scale covers: We did the dirty work for you

 Cleaning product ingredients can be tough to decipher.
-That's why our Eco-Scale standards clearly state which ingredients are allowed at each level of the program, along with our rationale for determining acceptable ingredients under each tier.
+That's why our Eco-Scale standards clearly state which ingredients are allowed opens in a new tab at each level of the program opens in a new tab, along with our rationale for determining acceptable ingredients under each opens in a new tabtier opens in a new tab.

 Many conventional products do not contain full ingredient listings, which makes it hard to compare conventional and natural products head to head.
 How can you when you don’t have all of the information you need?
 Our label transparency helps you know whether you’re making smarter, greener choices in the cleaning aisle.